twitter/typeahead.js/README.md

 tokens.

-By default, a bloodhound will generate tokens for a datum by tokenizing its value.
+By default, a bloodhound will generate tokens for a datum by tokenizing its value with `tokenizer`.
 However, it is possible to explicitly set the tokens for a datum by including a `tokens` property.

 ```javascript
 {